Givental-type reconstruction at a non-semisimple point: Abstract

 \section{Abstract}

-In this paper we present the particular Givental's action recovering the Gromov--Witten theory of the orbifold $\PP^1_{4,4,2}$ via the product of the Gromov--Witten theories of a point.
+In this paper we consider the orbifold curve, which is a quotient of an elliptic curve $\mathcal E$ by a cyclic group of order 4.
+We develop a systematic way to obtain a Givental--type reconstruction of Gromov--Witten theory of the orbifold curve via the product of the Gromov--Witten theories of a point.
 This is done by employing mirror symmetry and certain results in FJRW theory.
-In particular we present the particular Givental's action giving the CY/LG correspondence between the Gromov--Witten theory of the orbifold $\PP^1_{4,4,2}$ and FJRW theory the pair $(\tilde E_7,G_{max})$.
-Using Givental's action again we recover this FJRW via the product of the Gromov--Witten theories of a point.
-In this way we get the result in ``pure'' Gromov--Witten theory with the help of modern mirror symmetry conjectures. \keywords{Gromov--Witten theory \and FJRW theory \and Givental's action \and CY/LG correspondence}
+In particular, we present the particular Givental’s action giving the CY/LG correspondence between the Gromov--Witten theory of the orbifold curve $\mathcal{E} / \ZZ_4$ and FJRW theory of the pair defined by the polynomial $x^4+y^4+z^2$ and the maximal group of diagonal symmetries.
+The methods we have developed can easily be applied to other finite quotients of an elliptic curve.
+Using Givental's action we also recover this FJRW theory via the product of the Gromov--Witten theories of a point.
+Combined with the CY/LG action we get a result in “pure” Gromov--Witten theory with the help of modern mirror symmetry conjectures.